rreusser/kmpp/README.md

 When dealing with lots of data points, clustering algorithms may be used to group them.
 The k-means algorithm partitions _n_ data points into _k_ clusters and finds the centroids of these clusters incrementally.

+The algorithm assigns data points to the closest cluster, and the centroids of each cluster are re-calculated.
+These steps are repeated until the centroids do not changing anymore.

 The basic k-means algorithm is initialized with _k_ centroids at random positions.

-It assigns data points to the closest cluster, the centroids of each cluster are re-calculated afterwards.
-These assignment/recalculating steps are repeated until the centroids are not changing anymore.

 This implementation addresses some disadvantages of the arbitrary initialization method with the k-means++ algorithm (see "Further reading" at the end).

 ## Installation